New User Training

 /home

-during batch job execution - Use
+during batch job execution- Use

 for job input/output.
-See practical storage use. - Wasting resources
+See practical storage use.

 - Understand CPU and memory needs of your application